TerraM token

 TerraM operates on Solana for its low transaction costs and efficient settlement.
 The token is primarily traded through a dedicated liquidity pool on Raydium, where pricing is determined by supply and demand within the pool.
 Because liquidity is still developing, trades can experience slippage, especially for larger orders.
 As a result, participants are encouraged to use limit-style execution where possible and to be mindful of pool depth before entering or exiting positions.

-For larger allocations, TerraM is also available via over-the-counter transactions, typically starting from $5,000, subject to availability.
+For larger allocations, TerraM is also available via over-the-counter transactions, subject to availability.
 This route helps reduce market impact and provides more controlled execution compared to on-chain swaps.

 From a structural perspective, TerraM does not represent equity, debt, or a legal claim on underlying assets.
 It is not a fund share and does not provide ownership rights.
 Instead, it provides exposure to a system where capital is actively managed and partially reinvested in a transparent and rule-based way.
 Its value is therefore linked to how effectively that system operates over time.